Cap-go/capacitor-nativegeocoder/README.md

 There is no way to use this plugin on the web without a Google API key.

-The return data is limited to the data available from the native API on the device, as exemple `formatted_address` is not available in web implementation, as it's not available in the native API.
+The return data is limited to the data available from the native API on the device, as example `formatted_address` is not available in web implementation, as it's not available in the native API.

 ## API